git-parthibd24/Graduate-Computational-Physics/Computational-Physics-PG/Assignments/Assignment Lab 11/Questions.md

 and compute determinant of the matrix `A`.

-**Hints:** Determinant of a matrix is determined by the product of diagonal element of upper triangular matrix `U` after LU decomposition.
+**Hints :** Determinant of a matrix is determined by the product of diagonal element of upper triangular matrix `U` after LU decomposition.

 # Question 4
 **Coupled Mass-Spring System**